European Association for Comparative Economic Studies: History of the association

-In an International Conference held in Urbino (Italy) in 1989 a large number of European economists doing research in the field of comparative studies decided to build a new European association in order to further research and scientific exchanges on the subject.
+In an International Conference held in Urbino, Italy in 1989, a large number of European economists doing research in the field of comparative studies decided to build a new European association in order to further research and scientific exchanges on the subject.

 There was, therefore, the establishment of a large promoting committee and of a more restricted organizing committee with the aim to prepare for the founding conference of the association.
-The founding conference was held in Verona (Italy) on 27–29 September 1990 and saw the participation of around 160 economists of 24 different countries.
+The founding conference was held in Verona, Italy on 27–29 September 1990 and saw the participation of around 160 economists of 24 different countries.

 About 40% of participants were from Eastern Europe and the Soviet Union.
-The countries represented were: Austria, Belgium, Bulgaria, Czechoslovakia, Denmark, Finland, France, Japan, Germany (both Western and Eastern Germany), Hungary, India, Israel, Italy, Netherlands, Poland, Romania; Spain, Sweden;Switzerland, Turkey, United Kingdom, US, USSR, Yugoslavia.
+The countries represented were: Austria, Belgium, Bulgaria, Czechoslovakia, Denmark, Finland, France, Japan, Germany (both West and East Germany), Hungary, India, Israel, Italy, Netherlands, Poland, Romania, Spain, Sweden, Switzerland, Turkey, United Kingdom, United States, Soviet Union, Yugoslavia.
 The good scientific level of the Conference and the friendly and informal atmosphere provided by the organizer contributed to a brilliant start of the association.

 The First General Assembly of EACES, held on 27 September 1990, approved the statute and elected Vittorio Valli (University of Turin) for the post of president.
 On the following day, with a secret ballot, there was the election of the other members of the executive committee on the basis of a list of candidates freely chosen by EACES member.
 Seven countries were represented in the executive committee.
 The status of host country probably contributed to an over representation of Italy in the committee, but the rotation of officers and of the location of general Conferences will correct this imbalances in the future.

-The association was formally registered at a public notary in Turin (Italy) on 31 January 1991.
+The association was formally registered at a public notary in Turin, Italy on 31 January 1991.

 Since its foundation the association has organized nine general conferences and a number of specialized workshops in several countries.

 The membership has increased to a total number of about 400, including 9 institutional members.